hashicorp/terraform-provider-azurerm/website/docs/d/logic_app_workflow.html.markdown

 The `identity` block exports the following:

 * `type` - The Type of Managed Identity assigned to this Logic App Workflow.
-Possible values are `SystemAssigned` and `UserAssigned`.

 * `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this Logic App Workflow.